SonarSource/sonarqube-scan-action/README.md

 * Your code is built with Maven.
 Read the documentation about our SonarScanner for Maven in SonarQube [Server](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/scanners/sonarscanner-for-maven/) and [Cloud](https://docs.sonarsource.com/sonarqube-cloud/advanced-setup/ci-based-analysis/sonarscanner-for-maven/).
 * Your code is built with Gradle.
 Read the documentation about our SonarScanner for Gradle in SonarQube [Server](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/scanners/sonarscanner-for-gradle/) and [Cloud](https://docs.sonarsource.com/sonarqube-cloud/advanced-setup/ci-based-analysis/sonarscanner-for-gradle/).
 * You want to analyze a .NET solution.
-Read the documentation about our SonarScanner for .NET in [Server](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/scanners/dotnet/introduction/) and [Cloud](https://docs.sonarsource.com/sonarqube-cloud/advanced-setup/ci-based-analysis/sonarscanner-for-dotnet/introduction/).
+Read the documentation about our SonarScanner for .NET in SonarQube [Server](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/scanners/dotnet/introduction/) and [Cloud](https://docs.sonarsource.com/sonarqube-cloud/advanced-setup/ci-based-analysis/sonarscanner-for-dotnet/introduction/).
 * You want to analyze C or C++ code.
 Starting from SonarQube 10.6, this GitHub Action will scan C and C++ out of the box.
 If you want to have better control over the scan configuration/setup, you can switch to:
   * the [SonarQube Server Scan for C and C++](https://github.com/marketplace/actions/sonarqube-scan-for-c-and-c) GitHub Action, for projects on SonarQube Server
-  * the [SonarQube Cloud Scan for C and C++](https://github.com/marketplace/actions/sonarcloud-scan-for-c-and-c) GitHub Action, for projects on SonarQube Cloud - look at [our sample C and C++ project](https://github.com/sonarsource-cfamily-examples?q=gh-actions-sc&type=all&language=&sort=)
+  * the [SonarQube Cloud Scan for C and C++](https://github.com/marketplace/actions/sonarcloud-scan-for-c-and-c) GitHub Action, for projects on SonarQube Cloud - look at [our sample C and C++ project](https://github.com/sonarsource-cfamily-examples?q=gh-actions-sc&type=all&language=&sort=).

 ## Have questions or feedback?